 NFL+ Streaming Service: The NFL has its own streaming service offering for football fans and can be accessed through the NFL app.
-The NFL+ service has two plans to provide different coverage depths:
+The NFL+ service has two plans:

 - NFL+ Standard allows viewers to watch live local and premium regular season games on a smartphone or tablet and live game audio for every game.
 It costs $4.99 per month or $29.99 for the year.

 - NFL+ Premium provides the same services as the standard package plus ad-free game replays across your devices.
 It costs $9.99 per month or $79.99 for the year.

 NFL RedZone: Different services offer Sunday NFL action through NFL RedZone, which focuses on showing every touchdown in every single game over a seven-hour period rather than airing complete live games.
 It’s a channel that’s available through multiple streaming services, including the NFL app (with a subscription), fubo, Hulu + Live TV, Sling and YouTube TV.
 Its cost is usually packaged with other channels.

 If you don’t want to shell out for an NFL-dedicated streaming service, you have these options as well:

 Monday Night Football, ESPN or ABC: Monday Night Football will air on ESPN for most of the season with ABC (a free OTA network) broadcasting four games, according to CableTV.com.
 The Sling TV streaming service offers its Orange subscription package, which includes ESPN, for $35 per month.